 Indian Child Welfare: The 1978 Indian Child Welfare Act was designed to protect the Indian Family from unwarranted interference by the Anglo culture.
 When a child is involuntarily removed from his/her home, it is the intent of the “Act” to place a child with an immediate family member, an extended family member or a member of the child’s tribe/or other Indian Families.
 If your family is involved in a State Court proceeding, the Tribe may be able to assist your family during this difficult process.

 Children’s Christmas Party: This year’s annual Christmas Party is scheduled for December 12, 2015, from 10:00 a.m. to 12:00 p.m.
 Additional details will be posted on Facebook and the homepage of this website.
 We hope you will note your calendar and plan to attend.
 If you’ve never been, your child is missing a wonderful morning with Santa, toys and sweet things to eat.

 New Enrollee Benefit: Enroll your child before his/her first birthday and you will receive a $100.00 gift card and a baby blanket with the tribal logo.
 An enrollment application and birth certificate are required.
 This is a nationwide program.

-Burial Assistance: This Nationwide program allows $1,500.00 payment toward the burial expenses of a tribal member.
+Burial Assistance: This Nationwide program allows $1,500.00 payment toward the burial expenses of a tribal citizen.
 An application, death certificate and itemized funeral bill are required.
 Burial Assistance Guidelines